What Do You Do When I Come to Therapy?

 How Many Sessions Will I Need?

 I can’t tell you exactly how many sessions.
-However, therapy is time-limited and we can discuss this when we meet.
-I have clients who wish to address a specific issue/situation and will leave therapy once this is resolved to their liking.
+However, therapy is usually time-limited and we can discuss this when we meet.
+I have clients who wish to discuss a specific issue/situation and will leave therapy once this is resolved to their liking.
 I also have clients who are in therapy for longer periods.
 We will mutually decide when therapy is to end.

-Sessions are 50 minutes in length.
+Sessions are 50-60 minutes in length.

-Why shouldn’t I just take medication?
+Why shouldn’t I just take Medication?